70ziko/dandy/README.md

 # Dandy - Multiplayer Card Game

-A modern multiplayer card game featuring real-time fluid dynamics background effects, built with React and Three.js.
+A modern multiplayer card game with real-time fluid dynamics background effects, built with Bun, React and Three.js.
+And secure server running on Bun.js.

 ## 🎮 Features